Yenisei Kyrgyz: History

 When Genghis Khan came to power in the early 13th century, the Yenisei Kyrgyz submitted peacefully to him and were absorbed into his Mongol Empire, putting an end to their independent state.
 During the time of the Mongol Empire, the territory of the Yenisei Kyrgyz in northern Mongolia was turned into an agricultural colony called Kem-Kemchik.
 Kublai Khan, who founded the Yuan dynasty, also sent Mongol and Han officials (along with colonists) to serve as judges in the Kyrgyz and Tuva regions.

 Some of the Yenisei Kyrgyz were relocated into the Dzungar Khanate by the Dzungars.
 In 1761, after the Dzungars were defeated by the Qing dynasty, some Öelet, a tribe of Oirat-speaking Dzungars, were deported to the Nonni basin in northeastern China (Manchuria) and a group of Yenisei Kyrgyz were also deported along with the Öelet.
 The Kyrgyz who moved to northeastern China became known as the Fuyu Kyrgyz, but they have now mostly merged with the Mongol and Chinese population.

-The descendants of the Yenisei Kyrgyz today are the Kyrgyz, Khakas, Fuyu Kyrgyz, and Altai peoples.

-Ethnicity and language
+Language

 Culturally and linguistically, the Yenisei Kyrgyz were Turkic.

 The Tang Huiyao (961 CE), citing the Protector General of Anxi Ge Jiayun, states that the Kyrgyz, known to the Chinese as the Jiankun, all had red hair and green eyes.
 The ones with dark eyes and black hair were believed to be descended from Li Ling, a Han dynasty general whom the Kyrgyz claimed to have married a Kyrgyz woman and was sent to aid in their governance after he surrendered to the Xiongnu.
-It is possible that this was an invented tradition used to claim a blood relationship with the Tang imperial house who claimed descent from Li Ling's grandfather, Li Guang.
-The name Jiankun was later changed to Xijiasi.
-According to a translation clerk, Xijia meant "yellow head and red face" and this was what the Uyghurs called them.
+The name Jiankun was later changed to Xiajiasi; according to a translation clerk, Xiajiasi meant "yellow head and red face" and this was what the Uyghurs called them; Pulleyblank (1990) proposes that "yellow head and red face" was a folk etymology based on Turkic qizqil ~ qïzïl "red".

-From Xiajiasi 黠戛斯, Soviet scientists reconstructed the ethnonym Khakass.
+From Xiajiasi 黠戛斯, Soviet scientists constructed the new exonym Khakass.
 Edwin G. Pulleyblank surmises that "red face and yellow head" meaning was possibly a folk etymology provided by an interpreter who explained the ethnonym based on Turkic qïzïl ~ qizqil, meaning 'red'.
-The description of the Kyrgyz as "large, with red hair, white faces, and green or blue eyes" in Tang Chinese sources and also Tibetan and Islamic sources have tempted a number of researchers to assume that the Kyrgyz may have originally been non-Turkic or at least an ethnically mixed people with a large non-Turkic element.
-Many scholars supported this idea after identifying what they believed to be non-Turkic words (particularly Palaeo-Siberian) among the Kyrgyz preserved in Chinese records.
-Ligeti cited the opinions of various scholars who had proposed to see them as Germanic, Slav, or Ket, while he himself, following Castrén and Schott, favoured a Samoyed origin on the basis of an etymology for a supposed Kyrgyz word qaša or qaš for "iron".
+The description of the Kyrgyz as "large, with red hair, white faces, and green or blue eyes" in Tang Chinese sources have tempted a number of researchers to assume that the Kyrgyz may have originally been non-Turkic or at least an ethnically mixed people.
+Ligeti cited the opinions of various scholars who had proposed to see them as assimilated Germanic, Slav, or Ket, while he himself, following Castrén and Schott, favoured an assimilated Samoyed origin on the basis of an etymology for a supposed Kyrgyz word qaša or qaš for "iron".
 However Pulleyblank argued: